 At-teekah D’At-teekeen.
 See ‘ATTIQA’ DE‘ATTIQIN

-‘Attiqa’ De‘Attiqin (Chaldean) ‘Attīqā’ dĕ‘attīqīn Qabbalistic phrase generally rendered Ancient of the Ancient; an alternative for Kether, the first Sephirah of the Sephirothal Tree, referring especially to the originating aspect of this first emanation.
+‘Attiqa’ De‘Attiqin (Aramaic) ‘Attīqā’ dĕ‘attīqīn.
+Qabbalistic phrase generally rendered Ancient of the Ancient; an alternative for Kether, the first Sephirah of the Sephirothal Tree, referring especially to the originating aspect of this first emanation.
 Also referred to as ‘Attiqa’ Qaddisha’ (the Holy Ancient).
 See also ANCIENT OF THE ANCIENT; ’ARIKH ’ANPIN; RE’SH HIWWAR

 Attis.
 See ATYS